 Over-thinking, pontificating, and wondering are tools for the slacker.
 People don’t care what almost happened, or what your problems are or why something wasn’t.
 They care about what is, and what will be.
 That requires actually making stuff happen.
 Pros do, make, ship, send, publish, post and deliver; amateurs sit around and wonder, or worse, scratch their arse.

 When I set this site up a few years ago, I was going to amaze people at the awesome training materials I would provide.
-I dropped in the first couple of pieces I produced for a class I held.
+I dropped in the first couple of pieces I produced from a class I held.
 The class and the materials didn’t go over as well as I had hoped, so I pulled back.
 In the meantime I’ve continued my own learning process which consists of a daily review of multiple web sites/blogs, training sites, magazines and books.
 It doesn’t take long to realize that there is a HUGE body of training materials out there.
 So rather than spend my time producing more training material to add to the current glut, I decided to use my training section as a library of the materials I discover that I think are helpful.

-So I removed the few things that were there and started adding links to material that I think are worth checking out.
+So I removed the few things that were there and started adding links to material that I think is worth checking out.
 I may at some point produce my own, but for right now, I want to concentrate on producing work.
 Please check out my training section and feel free to let me know what you think of the material that is there.

 Here’s an amazing image from the Cassini mission of Saturn, showing it, its rings as well as Earth, Mars and Venus in natural colors.
 No color manipulation.
 So beautiful.